j0fiN/hyperdict/README.md

 Creates a `hyperdict` using the variable name as keys.

 You need not write the key names along with values anymore!

+> *Warning*: This function does not work in python console, since the nodes from AST are taken as a single expression resulting in None for the expression.
 ```python
 name, age, skills = foo_get_data()